$10-$20

 (Smooth Friend) and the

-chapbook-length essay Certain Things
+chapbook-length essay Certain

-(Afternoon Editions).
+Things (Afternoon Editions).
 With

-musician/composer Phillip Greenlief,
+musician/composer Phillip

-she is animals & giraffes, an
+Greenlief, she is animals &

-improvisation collective that has
+collective that has released three

-released three albums and performs
+albums and performs with

-with collaborators from various
+collaborators from various

 disciplines.
 Her multi-genre novel

-petit cadeau was published in live,
+petit cadeau was published in

-digital, and print editions by The
+live, digital, and print editions

-Chocolate Factory.
-Her lectures and
+by The Chocolate Factory.
+Her

-live works have been presented by The
+lectures and live works have been

-Walker Art Center, Dancehouse
+Center, Dancehouse Australia, The

-Australia, The Whitney Museum of
+Whitney Museum of American Art, et

-American Art, et al. She edited I
+al. She edited I Don’t Poem: An

-Don’t Poem: An Anthology of Painters
+Anthology of Painters (Off the

-(Off the Park Press) and Dancers,
+Park Press) and Dancers, Buildings

-Buildings and People in the Streets,
+and People in the Streets, the

-the catalogue for Danspace Projectʼs
+catalogue for Danspace Projectʼs

 PLATFORM 2015, which she curated.
-La

-Times, editorial director of Open
+York Times, editorial director of

-Space, and editor of The Back Room.
+Open Space, and editor of The Back

-Her second selected writings is
+Room.
+Her second selected writings

-forthcoming from Soberscove Press.
+is forthcoming from Soberscove

 |